hyperledger/fabric/docs/source/test_network.md

 will get there in a [future step](#creating-a-channel).
 If the command completes successfully, you will see the logs of the nodes being created:
 ```
-Creating network "net_test" with the default driver
+Creating network "fabric_test" with the default driver
 Creating volume "net_orderer.example.com" with default driver
 Creating volume "net_peer0.org1.example.com" with default driver
 Creating volume "net_peer0.org2.example.com" with default driver